-The appointment and review of Graduate Group Chairs are governed by UCD APM 245 while the appointment and review of Designated Emphases Chairs are governed by GS2015-03 policy.
-Whether you’re helping to administer a Graduate Group or a Designated Emphasis (DE), you’ll periodically be asked to partner with Graduate Studies on the appointment process for your Chair.
-This process typically begins during the Winter Quarter before the Summer in which your Chair’s term expires, with an ideal target of appointing the next Chair by May 15.
-However, you may initiate the process at any time if your Chair is departing their role early, or taking a leave longer than one quarter.
+Whether you’re helping to administer a Graduate Group or a Designated Emphasis (DE), you’ll periodically partner with Graduate Studies on the appointment process for your Chair.
+This process typically begins in the Winter Quarter during the academic year in which your Chair’s term ends, with an ideal target of appointing the next Chair by the end of Spring Quarter.
+However, you may initiate the process at any time if your Chair steps down early or takes a leave lasting more than one quarter.

-In this guide, you'll learn about the nomination process, what your Nomination Committee needs to do, and the role Graduate Studies plays in facilitating the process.
-For clarity’s sake, we’ve used the word “you” in this guide.
-For both Groups and DEs, a Nomination Committee will lead the process, and “you” refers to the Committee member(s) responsible for each action.
+In this guide, you'll learn about the nomination process, what your Nomination Committee needs to do, and how Graduate Studies supports each step.
+For clarity, we use the word “you” throughout this guide.
+For both Groups and DEs, a Nomination Committee leads the process, and “you” refers to the Committee member(s) responsible for each action.

 About the Process

-Graduate Studies will review each nominee and conduct a brief compliance check to ensure that they meet the criteria for appointment and are caught up with all required training.
-The Associate Dean for Graduate Programs and Chair of Graduate Council typically interview each candidate, and work with the Vice Provost and Dean to prepare a formal recommendation for appointment.
+Graduate Studies will review each nominee and conduct a brief compliance check with Academic Affairs to confirm that nominees meet the appointment criteria and are current with all required training.
+The Associate Dean for Graduate Programs (AD-GP) and Chair of Graduate Council typically interview all candidates and work with the Vice Provost and Dean (VP&D) to prepare a formal appointment recommendation.

-For Graduate Groups, this recommendation (alongside the documents you provide) will be provided to either the Office of the Provost or the Office of the Vice Chancellor for Human Health Services (VC-HHS), depending on your Group’s Lead Dean.
-The Provost or VC-HHS will make the formal appointment.
+For Graduate Groups, this recommendation and the nominee’s materials are provided to either the Office of the Provost or the Office of the Vice Chancellor for Human Health Services (VC-HHS), depending on your Group’s Lead Dean.
+The Provost or VC-HHS reviews the recommendation and makes the formal appointment.

 - Step 1: Actively Foster Interest and Encourage Participation in the Process

-If the current Chair would like to pursue another term as Chair, they can certainly be nominated or self-nominate while the Graduate Group/DE and Nominations Committee also seeks other nominations.
+If the current Chair would like to pursue another term, they can self-nominate or be nominated while the Nomination Committee also seeks other nominations.

-Work with your Graduate Group/DE to identify the Nomination Committee.
-These individuals will be the folks with whom Graduate Studies will communicate regarding the nomination.
+Review your Group/DE’s bylaws and work with your Graduate Group/DE to identify the Nomination Committee.
+These are the individuals Graduate Studies will contact about the nomination process.

 • If your Group/DE's Executive Committee is elected, they may serve as the Nomination Committee.

-• If your Group/DE's Executive Committee is appointed, the Executive Committee must appoint the Nomination Committee, which should include at least three faculty members from the Group/DE.
-No more than one member of the Nomination Committee can be a member of the Executive Committee.Once your Nomination Committee is formed, send the names and emails of the committee members to the Graduate Program Analyst, Ruby Bal (rbal@ucdavis.edu).
+• If your Group/DE's Executive Committee is appointed, the Executive Committee must appoint a separate Nomination Committee.
+This committee should include at least three faculty members from the Group/DE, and no more than one member may also serve on the Executive Committee.Once your Nomination Committee is established, send the names and email addresses of the members to the Graduate Program Analyst, Ruby Bal (rbal@ucdavis.edu).

 If the Nomination Committee is unable to undertake the process, the current Chair should notify the Associate Dean, Duncan Temple Lang (dtemplelang@ucdavis.edu) and Graduate Program Analyst, Ruby Bal (rbal@ucdavis.edu).
-Graduate Studies will work with the Nomination Committee to assess the situation and determine the best course of action, taking into account the barriers or challenges the Group/DE is facing in finding a Chair.
+Graduate Studies will work with the Nomination Committee to assess the situation and determine the best course of action, taking into account any barriers or challenges the Group/DE is experiencing in finding a new Chair.

 Additional Considerations

-• If a student is a member of the Executive Committee, they must be excused from participating in the nomination process.
+• If a student serves on the Executive Committee, they must be excused from participating in the nomination process.

-• If a member of the Nomination Committee is nominated to serve as Graduate Group/DE Chair and is willing to do so, the Executive Committee should appoint a faculty member to replace that individual on the Nomination Committee.
+• If a member of the Nomination Committee is nominated and is willing to serve as the Chair, the Executive Committee should appoint a replacement faculty member to the Nomination Committee.

-• If the current Chair is willing to serve an additional term, they must inform the Nomination Committee and excuse themself from participating in all aspects of the nomination process.
-When the call for nominations is sent out (See Step 3 below), it must include a notice that the current Chair will be considered a nominee.
+• If the current Chair is willing to serve an additional term, they must inform the Nomination Committee and recuse themself from all aspects of the nomination process.
+When the call for nominations is distributed (See Step 3 below), it must include a notice that the current Chair will be considered a nominee.

-• Typically the Nominations Committee Chair leads the communication with the Graduate Group/DE, but another member or staff affiliate may also take on this role.- Step 3: Send a Call for Nominations and Confirm the Nominees' Willingness to Serve
+• Typically, the Nominations Committee Chair leads communications with the Graduate Group/DE, though another committee member or staff affiliate may also take on this role.- Step 3: Send a Call for Nominations and Confirm the Nominees' Willingness to Serve

 Send a call for nominations using this Nomination Template.
 This call should be sent to all faculty, students and staff members associated with your Group/DE.
 You may choose the method that works best for you (e.g. you may prefer email, Qualtrics, etc.), but the key point is ensuring all parties are able to nominate, with faculty members being able to self-nominate if desired.
 It is typical to allow one week for responses.